Unveiling the Investment Potential of MarketAxess Holdings Inc (

 Ranked highly in Growth, MarketAxess Holdings Inc demonstrates a strong commitment to expanding its business.

-The company's 3-Year Revenue Growth Rate is 12.3%, which outperforms better than 60.56% of 677 companies in the Capital Markets industry
+The company's 3-Year Revenue Growth Rate is 12.3%, which outperforms better than 60.98% of 674 companies in the Capital Markets industry.

 Moreover, MarketAxess Holdings Inc has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years.
 Specifically, the three-year growth rate stands at 12.2, and the rate over the past five years is 15.2.
 This trend accentuates the company's continued capability to drive growth.